matejgrcic/knowledge-distillation/README.md

-This repo contains a simple example of knowledge distillation between two neural networks written in Tensorflow low-level API.
+This repo contains a simple example of knowledge distillation between two neural networks, written in Tensorflow low-level API.
 Teacher networks accomplish accuracy of 69% on the test set.
-After distillation of knowledge, student network with 92% fewer parameters accomplishes accuracy of 68%.
+After distillation of knowledge, student network with 92% fewer parameters accomplishes accuracy of 68% on the test set.

 ## Papers